No Tags Found!

-An office set-up, say the HR dept.; whereby some guests from outside have come for some liaison purpose.
+An office set-up, say the HR department; whereby some guests from outside have come for some liaison purpose.
 The cabin of the HR head is where the guests are seated.
-Outside the cabin are seated 6 subordinates [ranking executives], 1 computer operator and 1 project trainee.
-There are 2 peons allotted to the dept. however both of them aren't available in the vicinity since have gone for xerox and dispatching mail.
+Outside the cabin are seated 6 subordinates [ranking executives], 1 computer operator, and 1 project trainee.
+There are 2 peons allotted to the department; however, both of them aren't available in the vicinity since they have gone for xerox and dispatching mail.

-Water bottles aren't kept in the cabins, but rather in a closet at the corner of the room; where the peon keeps all the material for serving purpose, and prepares tea and all.
-So the cutlery too is placed there, as well as jug of water and glasses.
-Anybody wants water, calls out to the peon who carried glasses in trays.
+Water bottles aren't kept in the cabins but rather in a closet at the corner of the room, where the peon keeps all the material for serving purposes and prepares tea and all.
+So the cutlery is also placed there, as well as a jug of water and glasses.
+Anybody who wants water calls out to the peon who carries glasses in trays.

 Now when no peon is around to serve anything, one of the guests gets thirsty.
-And the HR head asks one of the subordinates to get water inside.
+The HR head asks one of the subordinates to get water inside.

-The structure and hierarchy of boss-subordinate and peons levels are so strong, that certain type of work is said to be allotted; and somebody else cannot do the job or is considered below dignity!
+The structure and hierarchy of boss-subordinate and peon levels are so strong that a certain type of work is said to be allotted, and somebody else cannot do the job or is considered below dignity!

-Please provide with explanation why you chose the option!
+Please provide an explanation for why you chose the option!

 From India, Bangalore